ArticulatedControl17/truck_master/README.md

     - No data is being published on "error"
         - make sure there is a visible tag ;)
     - I get a broken pipe error
-        - start the roscore and hardware API from the truck instead of through ssh
+        - start the hardware API from the truck instead of through ssh
         - run everything in screens, they do not quit when you loose the ssh session.
         Take a look at [this link](https://www.rackaid.com/blog/linux-screen-tutorial-and-how-to/) for more information